-The season consist of 14 rounds, with the best 12 scores counting towards final championship points.
-All rounds in 2012 are double headers where 2 races take part over a weekend.
-Locost grids are usually very popular and over subscribed, which frequently results in a Heat being run followed by a Final.
-A whole year may therefore see a lot more than 14 races depending on where you qualify of course (fastest cars from qualifying if there is a heat go straight through to the final).
+The season consist of 16 rounds, with the best 13 scores counting towards final championship points.
+All rounds are at least double headers where 2 races take part over a weekend.
+Locost grids are usually very popular and over subscribed, which frequently results in a group format of races.

 The racing is always close, but always fair.
-With cars being all of very similar design and construction, racecraft plays an important part in achieving good results – something I am working hard towards!
+With cars being all of very similar design and construction, racecraft plays an important part in achieving good results – something I certainly worked hard towards!

-Most of all, I have found as a novice racer that you are quickly befriended by fellow competitors who are all very keen to see you succeed.
+Most of all, I found when I was a novice racer that you are quickly befriended by fellow competitors who are all very keen to see you succeed.
 Its a very friendly championship and the paddock is always full of friendly faces.

-Should you fancy Locost Racing, pop along to any of our meetings and find us in the paddock.
+Should you fancy Locost Racing, I would suggest popping along to any of the Locost race meetings and have a chat with any of the guys and girls in the paddock.
 Alternatively, if you are ready to go racing but have yet to organise a car, there are usually a few “arrive and drive” packages available if you ask around.